 In some cases, a student may opt for a second external practicum placement that is time limited in scope.
-For example, a student might arrange to supplement skills development in a particular domain by working with a small number of clients.
-If these experiences require a commitment of less than one day per week from the student, prior approval will not be required from the DCT.
-Approval of the DCT will only be required if the second external practicum placement involves less than a day commitment from the student.
-Students MUST still get approval of their advisor prior to seeking any external training and should make sure to alert the ADCT.
+For example, a student might arrange to supplement skill development in a particular domain by working with a small number of clients.
+Students MUST get approval of the ADCT and their advisor prior to seeking and obtaining any external training.